newnetdev/NetworkToCode-Class/labs/Ansible_Lab_01_Deploy_Basic_Configs.md

 Here are some other details on the task you should be aware of:
   * `ios_config` is the module name
-  * `provider` and `commands` are parameters the module supports, e.g. the parameters are passed into the module.
   * Technically `lines` is the parameter and `commands` is an alias for `lines` since they are just "lines" within a config file.
   * Take note of the data type of each parameter.  `provider` is a dictionary - you can see this based on the indentation.  `commands` is a list as can be inferred from the hyphens in YAML.
   * `name` is an optional task attribute that maps to arbitrary text that is displayed when you run the playbook providing context on where in the playbook execution you are.
 You'll see this in the next step!